dpeerlab/p53-niche-dynamics/README.md

 # Welcome to the fascinating world of premalignant lesions

 Thank you for your interest in our research!
-This repository accompanies the study "Oncogenic and tumor suppressive forces converge on a progenitor niche at the benign-to-malignant transition", to be published in _Cell_.
+This repository accompanies the study "Oncogenic and tumor suppressive forces converge on a progenitor niche at the benign-to-malignant transition", published in [_Cell_](https://www.sciencedirect.com/science/article/pii/S0092867426003338?via%3Dihub).
 We hope that our data and computation will help advance your work.

 Please don't hesitate to contact José Reyes (jreyes.lab at gmail.com) if you have any questions.